-The 3% stamp duty surcharge will apply on top of the new holiday rates, so people buying additional homes will attract a 3% stamp duty bill on the first £500,000 of property.
+The 3% stamp duty surcharge applies on top of the holiday rates, so people buying additional homes attract a 3% stamp duty bill on the first £500,000 of property.

-This will still result in a saving, because the 3% rate previously applied on the first £125,000, with higher rates above that.
+This still results in a saving, because the 3% rate previously applied on the first £125,000, with higher rates above that.